-This is nearly the same plot as above, but now we use scale\fill\discrete() with a guide = argument, whose value is a guide\legend() function call.
+The same graph can be made by replacing the guides() call with one to scale\fill\discrete(), where the new guide = argument is used to make the legend using a guide\legend() function call as its value.
 The guide = argument is specific to scale functions for aesthetics, just as trans = is specific to positional scale functions.